 In 2023, we signed two 20-year contracts with the Midland Oil Company in the Diyala Province, for the development of the Khashim Ahmer-Injana and Gilabat-Qumar fields, as well as a third 20-year contract with the Basra Oil Company for exploration of the Khider Al-Mai field.

-In late 2023, the Ministry of Oil activated those contracts and works are now under way for the development of the Khashim Ahmer-Injana block in Diyala governorate.
+In late 2023, Iraq’s Ministry of Oil activated those contracts and works are now under way for the development of the Khashim Ahmer-Injana block in Diyala governorate.
 The company is also overseeing exploration efforts at the Khider Al-Mai block in the Basra governorate.

 The addition of the new blocks in the Diyala and Basra governorates marks a major expansion of the company’s operational footprint and activities within Iraq, making it the largest upstream operator by number of fields and by area in the country.